 2013 – Gluten Free Living

 I’m always looking for healthy salad dressings without sugar, high fructose corn syrup, MSG, soy products (which are 95% GMO in this country), and other fillers that are toxic for the body.
-Because it’s really hard to find any salad dressing product that doesn’t have some kind of preservative I’ve switched to making my own salad dressings most of the time–or I use plain oil and vinegar.
+Because it’s really hard to find any salad dressing product that doesn’t have some kind of preservative, I’ve switched to making my own salad dressings most of the time.
+Or, I use plain oil and vinegar.

 I’ve started adding chia seeds to Greek yogurt every morning for breakfast and thought it would be helpful to throw some in this dressing too.
 Chia seeds have Omega 3 fatty acids and are supposed to be helpful in lowering high blood pressure, cholesterol and triglycerides.
-Chia seeds look like poppy seeds and I find them in the same section of health food stores with gluten free flours and grains.
+Chia seeds look like poppy seeds.
+I find them in the same section of health food stores with gluten free flours and grains.

 When I first posted this recipe in May of 2013, I thought later that I might be able to improve on my original dressing.
 I used olive oil the first go around and a lot of seasonings that are better suited to a Greek dressing.
 The blueberry balsamic vinegar was very strong and can easily overpower a sensitive palate, so I decided to have another go at this dressing.

 This time (February 2015), I substituted a gentler Sunflower Seed oil for the olive oil.
 (Avocado oil will also work).
 I backed off on the vinegar and increased the honey substantially to off-set any overwhelming sense of balsamic vinegar.
 I removed all the seasonings from the original salad dressing and this time I used fresh lemon zest for flavoring and fresh blueberries to sweeten and thicken the dressing.
 I kept the chia seeds and green onion and decided to give it a go.